6 Easy Steps to Clean Calphalon Pans

 Check with the Manual

 Many don’t give cookware and bakeware manuals a second glance.
 That’s understandable.
-Often, cookware and bakeware are pretty straightforward, after all.
+Often, cookware and bakeware are straightforward, after all.
 That is especially true if you’ve been in the field for some time already.

 However, it would be good practice to read them thoroughly.
 It’s one of the best places to see what could or could not work with your pans.